home-assistant/home-assistant.io/source/_integrations/melcloud.markdown

 ### Climate

-Following parameters can be controlled throught the `climate` platform:
+The following parameters can be controlled for the `climate` platform entities:

 - Target temperature
 - Operation mode (HVAC mode) with emulated power off.